Andrew Garfield biography

 This resulted in him being named as a Shooting Star by the European Film Promotion Board and one of Variety's "10 Actors To Watch."
 His acclaimed performance in the title role of John Crowley's film for Channel Four, Boy A, about the attempt to rehabilitate a childhood killer, saw him winning the 2008 BAFTA Award as Best Actor.

-Andrew's more recent projects include the drama 99 Homes (2015) alongside Michael Shannon and the historical drama Silence (2016) alongside Liam Neeson.
+Andrew's next projects included the drama 99 Homes (2015) alongside Michael Shannon and the historical drama Silence (2016) alongside Liam Neeson.

 He also starred in the biographical war drama Hacksaw Ridge (2016), which earned him numerous nominations for Best Performance By an Actor in a Lead Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.